GeomarPerales/RPisco/README.md

 # Pisco
 Pisco package is a library with tools for manipulate Pisco data of SENAMHI (Peru).
+PISCO is Peruvian Interpolated Data of the Senamhi’s Climatological and Hydrologycal
+Observations.